 }

 The payButton can also be enabled/disabled when the payment information was changed by the user.
-Once the user gets the Apple Pay popup, they can switch the card to a different card, select a different shipping address, etc… Some of these changes might invalidate our ability to pay with Apple Pay and our restrictive list of Payment Networks, which ish why we need to update the pay button.
-The code for the paymentCardTextFieldDidChange() function is a one-liner, and can be see in Listing 16-4:
+Once the user gets the Apple Pay popup, they can switch the card to a different card, select a different shipping address, etc… Some of these changes might invalidate our ability to pay with Apple Pay and our restrictive list of Payment Networks, which is why we need to update the pay button.
+The code for the paymentCardTextFieldDidChange() function located in the ViewController.swift file, and can be seen in Listing 16-6

-Listing 16-4.
+Listing 16-6.
 The paymentCardTextFieldDidChange() function